junxit/us-congress-bills-117/bill.md

 ## § 7.
 Crisis counseling effective communication

-Section 416 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 416 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5183) is amended—
   - **(1)** by striking “The President” and inserting the following:
     > - **(a)** *In general* The President

   - **(2)** by adding at the end the following:
-  > - **(b)** *Effective communication* The President shall, in consultation with affected States, local governments, and Indian tribal governments and cultural experts, ensure that any individual providing professional counseling services to victims of a major disaster as authorized under subsection (a), including those working for nonprofit partners and recovery organizations, is appropriately trained to address impacts from major disasters in communities, and to individuals, with socio-economically disadvantaged backgrounds.
+    > - **(b)** *Training* Each State, local agency, or private mental health organization providing professional counseling services described in subsection (a) shall ensure that, any individual providing professional counseling services to victims of a major disaster as authorized under subsection (a), including individuals working for nonprofit partners and recovery organizations, is appropriately trained to address impacts from major disasters in communities, and to individuals, with socio-economically disadvantaged backgrounds.

+- **(b)** *Rule of applicability* The amendments made by this section shall apply with respect to amounts appropriated on or after the date of enactment of this Act.

 ## § 8.
 Case management effective communication

-Section 426 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 426 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5189d) is amended—
   - **(1)** by striking “The President” and inserting the following:
     > - **(a)** *In general* The President

   - **(2)** by adding at the end the following:
-  > - **(b)** *Effective communication* The President shall, in consultation with affected States, local governments, and Indian tribal governments and cultural experts, ensure that any individual providing case management services to victims of a major disaster as authorized under subsection (a), including those working for nonprofit partners and recovery organizations, is appropriately trained to address impacts from major disasters in communities, and to individuals, with socio-economically disadvantaged backgrounds.
+    > - **(b)** *Training* Each State, local government agency, or qualified private organization providing professional counseling services described in subsection (a) shall ensure that any individual providing case management services to victims of a major disaster as authorized under subsection (a), including individuals working for nonprofit partners and recovery organizations, is appropriately trained to address impacts from major disasters in communities, and to individuals, with socio-economically disadvantaged backgrounds.

+- **(b)** *Rule of applicability* The amendments made by this section shall apply with respect to amounts appropriated on or after the date of enactment of this Act.

 ## § 9.
 Study and plan for disaster housing assistance

 - **(a)** *Study* Not later than 180 days after the date of enactment of this Act, the Administrator shall—
   - **(1)** conduct a study and develop a plan, consistent with law, under which the Agency will address providing housing assistance to survivors of major disasters or emergencies when presented with challenges such as—
-    - **(A)** the lack of proof of ownership or ownership documentation;
-    - **(B)** the presence of multiple families within a single household; and
+    - **(A)** the presence of multiple families within a single household; and
-    - **(C)** the near loss of a community, with the majority of homes destroyed in that community, including as a result of a wildfire, earthquake, or other event causing a major disaster; and
+    - **(B)** the near loss of a community, with the majority of homes destroyed in that community, including as a result of a wildfire, earthquake, or other event causing a major disaster; and
   - **(2)** make recommendations for legislative changes needed to address—
-    - **(A)** the unmet needs of survivors of major disasters or emergencies who are unable to document or prove ownership of the household;
-    - **(B)** the presence of multiple families within a single household; and
+    - **(A)** the presence of multiple families within a single household; and
-    - **(C)** the near loss of a community, with the majority of homes destroyed in that community, including as a result of a wildfire, earthquake, or other event causing a major disaster.
+    - **(B)** the near loss of a community, with the majority of homes destroyed in that community, including as a result of a wildfire, earthquake, or other event causing a major disaster.
 - **(b)** *Comprehensive report* The Administrator shall submit to the appropriate committees of Congress a report that provides a detailed discussion of the plans developed under subsection (a)(1) and the recommendations of the Administrator under subsection (a)(2).
 - **(c)** *Briefing* Not later than 30 days after submission of the report and recommendations under subsection (b), the Administrator shall brief the appropriate committees of Congress on the findings and any recommendations made pursuant to this section.